-This appendix contains a collection of programs or program fragments that illustrate how xmlif library statements are used.
+This appendix contains a collection of programs or program fragments that illustrate how the xmlif library statements are used.
 These examples are tutorial in nature and offer useful techniques to help you become familiar with the basics of using the XML Toolkit for RM/COBOL.
-More examples can be found in the XML Toolkit examples directory (Examples).
+More examples can be found in the XML Toolkit examples directory, Examples.

-Note You will find it instructive to examine these examples first before referring to Appendix B: XML Toolkit Sample Application Programs, which describes how to use and access the more complete sample application programs that are included with the XML Toolkit development system.
+Note You will find it instructive to examine these examples first before referring to Appendix B, XML Toolkit Sample Application Programs (on page 213), which describes how to use and access the more complete application programs that are included with the XML Toolkit development system.

 The following example programs are provided in this appendix.
-Additionally, three batch files are provided to facilitate use of the example programs (see page 190).
+Additionally, three batch files are provided to facilitate use of the example programs.
+See Example Batch Files (on page 209).

-- Example 1: Export File and Import File - Example 2: Export File and Import File with Style Sheets - Example 3: Export File and Import File with OCCURS DEPENDING - Example 4: Export File and Import File with Sparse Arrays - Example 5: Export Text and Import Text - Example 6: Export File and Import File with Directory Polling - Example 7: Export File, Test Well Formed File, and Validate File - Example 8: Export Text, Test Well Formed Text, and Validate Text - Example 9: Export File, Transform File, and Import File - Example A: Well Formed and Validate Diagnostic Messages - Example B: Import File with Missing Intermediate Parent Names
+- Example 1: Export File and Import File (on page 102) - Example 2: Export File and Import File with Style Sheets (on page 109) - Example 3: Export File and Import File with OCCURS DEPENDING (on page 118) - Example 4: Export File and Import File with Sparse Arrays (on page 125) - Example 5: Export Text and Import Text (on page 139) - Example 6: Export File and Import File with Directory Polling (on page 147) - Example 7: Export File, Test Well-Formed File, and Validate File (on page 157) - Example 8: Export Text, Test Well-Formed Text, and Validate Text (on page 164) - Example 9: Export File, Transform File, and Import File (on page 173)

+- Example A: Diagnostic Messages (on page 183) - Example B: Import File with Missing Intermediate Parent Names (on page 192) - Example C: Export File with Document Prefix (on page 202)